jareksedy/WebOSClient/README.md

 ## Documentation

 Documentation is also provided in the source code.
 Check the comments in the respective files for more information.
-Refer to the example project for additional details.
+Refer to the example project that comes with this library for additional details.

 ## Contributing